 You can always unmount the entire camera from the tree and connect its USB port to a computer-it will be recognized as a "removable disk", without the need to install any drivers or software.
-When using a PC (or Mac) to view photos (or video clips), first connect the device to the computer with a USB cable (not included, available at most electronics/computer retailers) that has a "Mini-B" USB plug on one end (camera) and a "Standard-A" USB plug at the other end (computer).
-Then use commercial software with an image browser feature, or an image browser included with the PC's operating system to view images saved on the SD card in the folder \DCIM\100EK113.
+When using a PC (or Mac) to view photos (or video clips), first connect the device to the computer with the supplied USB cable.
+Then use commercial software with an image browser feature, or an image browser included with the PC's operating system to view images saved on the SD card in the folder \DCIM\100EK113 (a new folder will be created every 1000 images).
 Each new image or video will be numbered incrementally in order of the time it was captured.
-For example, you will see file names such as "PICT0001.JPG" or "PICT0001.avi".
-Through the file format suffix you can distinguish whether the file is a still photo (with suffix .jpg) or a video (with suffix .avi).
+For example, you will see file names such as "EK0001.JPG" or "EK0001.AVI", etc. Through the file format suffix you can distinguish whether the file is a still photo (with suffix JPG) or a video (with suffix AVI).

-".avi" video files may require additional software for viewing on a Mac.
+video files may require additional software for viewing on a Mac.

-The Trophy Cam supports 3 kinds of file system formats, FAT12, FAT16, and FAT32.
+The Trophy Cam HD supports 3 kinds of file system formats, FAT12, FAT16, and FAT32.
 The default value is FAT16 to save photos and videos.
 Here are some related notes:

-- You don't need to be concerned about the file system format of the Trophy Cam unless your equipment has problems reading the SD card.
-If this happens, please format the SD card with the Trophy Cam or in your computer first and then insert the card into your Trophy Cam and try again. - The default file system format of the Trophy Cam is FAT16, which most computers can read.
-If you format an SD card for the Trophy Cam in your computer, you should choose the file system format FAT16.
+- You don't need to be concerned about the file system format of the Trophy Cam HD unless your equipment has problems reading the SD card.
+If this happens, please format the SD card with the Trophy Cam HD or in your computer first and then insert the card into your Trophy Cam HD and try again. - The default file system format of the Trophy Cam HD is FAT16, which most computers can read.
+If you format an SD card for the Trophy Cam HD in your computer, you should choose the file system format FAT16.
 Normally FAT16 is recommended unless you have another image viewer that uses FAT12 or FAT32 format.